...

 Playing chess:

-There is certainly a connection between regular participation in checkers or other cognitively stimulating games and larger brain volume and improved markers of cognitive health in people at risk of Alzheimer’s disease.
+There is certainly a connection between regular participation in chequers or other cognitively stimulating games and larger brain volume and improved markers of cognitive health in people at risk of Alzheimer’s disease.

 Crossword puzzles are a popular activity that may stimulate the brain.
 Crossword puzzles may delay the onset of memory decline in people with preclinical dementia.